-2. The SD2Vita adapter: Also you will need to order for a few SD2Vita adapters.
+2. The SD2Vita adapter: Also, you will need to order a few SD2Vita adapters.
 At the moment, the two main versions of SD2Vita are version 3.0 and version 5.0.

 Due to their popularity, these two versions have broad community support from gaming forums.
 Because of this fact, you are often likely to receive aid whenever you get stuck using these adapters.

-They are also able to support more vendor applications and tricks that can make gaming more interesting.
+They are also able to support more vendor applications and tricks that can make gaming more enjoyable.

-3. Micro-SD card(s): you will also need to have a standard micro-SD card for storage of game and setup files.
+3. Micro-SD card(s): you will also need a standard micro-SD card to store games and setup files.
 SD2Vita supports up to 256GB.